sophonie-1/ecommerce_prototype/README.md

 ---

-*Built with ❤️ by Ntigirinzigo J.paul on November 28, 2025.
+*Built with ❤️ by BUKIRA SOPHONIE on November 29, 2025.
 Inspired by modern e-comm UX.*
 *Star the repo if it helps! ⭐*